Kickstart Inclusion in 90 Days

 How you’ll do it

-Assign a GEC Champion (or GEC Admin Champion if your setting spans multiple schools).
+Assign a GEC Champion (or GEC Trust Champion if your setting spans multiple schools).
 This person will manage the GEC Platform, invite users, and be the primary point of contact.

 Complete membership setup: choose your school type (state/maintained; independent; trust/MAT) to ensure correct licensing.